These perfect classic deviled eggs are silky smooth and perfectly creamy. This 4-ingredient deviled eggs recipe comes together in only 20 minutes.

 - Eggs: Obvious but 100% essential here!
 White eggs are easier to peel.

 - Miracle whip: People have very strong opinions about Miracle Whip but I really like its flavor in this recipe for deviled eggs.
 This paired with the ingredient of paprika adds a nice depth.
-Feel free to use your favorite Light Mayo, full-fat Mayonnaise, or even Greek yogurt if you're feeling adventurous.
-If you’re in the South, obviously you’ll use Dukes Mayonnaise. ?
+Feel free to use mayo instead.

 - Dijon mustard: I prefer Grey Poupon Dijon Mustard because it adds just enough bite to the egg yolk mixture but isn’t overpowering like other mustards.